Sometime Anywhere

 Arista Records decided to stand by their contract with the band and back another album, despite the loss of Koppes, and so Kilbey and Willson-Piper began writing new material.
 When it became clear that drummer Daugherty would not be returning to the fold either, the remaining two took the opportunity to approach their music from new perspectives, abandoning their long-established roles and stylistic elements in favour of experimentation, spontaneity and electronica.
 Song construction became freer, with each musician playing multiple tracks on various instruments, to be cut down and refined into finished pieces later.
 The two likened their approach to a sculptor's creative process, the pieces gradually taking shape as the work went on.

 Early in 1994, they brought in Willson-Piper's childhood friend Andy 'Dare' Mason to produce, record and mix the album.
-It was recorded at Sydney's Karmic Hit Studios and mixed at Karmic Hit and Studios 301, except "The Maven", "Leave Your Clothes On" & "Freeze to Burn", which were recorded and mixed at Fryshuset, Stockholm, Sweden by Martin Rössel.
+It was recorded at Sydney's Karmic Hit Studios and mixed at Karmic Hit and Studios 301, except "The Maven", "Leave Your Clothes On" and "Freeze to Burn", which were recorded and mixed at Fryshuset, Stockholm, Sweden by Martin Rössel.
 New Zealand drummer Tim Powles was hired for the Sydney sessions, having already played with Kilbey on the Jack Frost project.
-Considered temporary at the time, Powles would soon become a permanent member of the band and is still with them over 20 years later.Sometime Anywhere was generally well-received and peaked in the Australian Top 30.
+Considered temporary at the time, Powles would soon become a permanent member of the band and is still with the Church over 30 years later.

+Sometime Anywhere was generally well-received and peaked in the Australian Top 30.
 A 7-track bonus disc, entitled Somewhere Else, was included with the initial pressings.
 It was described as a "rich, dark, epic release which picked up where Priest=Aura left off, with lush, lengthy tracks".
 However, sales were lower than their previous studio albums and the first single, "Two Places at Once", did not chart.
 Promotion was minimal as Arista saw insufficient commercial promise in the release.
 With another commercially unsuccessful album on their hands, Arista did not renew The Church's contract and pulled financial support for a tour.
 Ambitious plans to stage full electric shows were scaled back, leaving Kilbey and Willson-Piper with only a short run of acoustic gigs as a duo.

 In 2005 the album was remastered and reissued in Australia by EMI, with a second disc which included all of the Somewhere Else tracks except "Drought" (which was moved to Priest=Aura), plus the radio and video edits of "Two Places at Once".

 Kilbey named his blog after the Somewhere Else track "The Time Being".